by Renee Lindstrom, GCFP, This post may contain Affiliate Links, thank you in advance for your support! Renee

 Picking Fresh Ingredients

 In making my oils, I use fresh ingredients.
 This makes it a seasonal activity and I pick the flowers and leaves all during the growing season.
 I leave a greater amount growing than I take.
+More on plants foraged for oils in the Pacific Northwest visit Inventory of a Backyard Forager.

 Materials and Recipe